AdobeDocs/experience-platform.en/help/sandboxes/ui/sandbox-tooling.md

 >All export actions are recorded in the audit logs.

 >[!CONTEXTUALHELP]
->id="platform_sandbox_tooling_exit_package"
->title="Save and exit package"
->abstract="To exit and save the package, you can simply use the back option."

->[!CONTEXTUALHELP]
 >id="platform_sandbox_tooling_remove_object"
 >title="Remove an object"
->abstract="You must select the row and then use the delete option (made available upon selection) to remove the row."
+>abstract="To remove an object from the package, select the row to be removed and then use the delete option, made available upon selection.
+Note that you cannot remove objects from published packages."

 >[!CONTEXTUALHELP]
 >id="platform_sandbox_package_expiry"
 >title="Package expiry settings"
->abstract="The date is set for 90 days from today.
+>abstract="Packages are set to expire after a period of inactivity in draft status.
+The default date is set for 90 days from today.
 This date continues to change until the package is published.
-If you visit the package in draft status tomorrow, the date moves by +1 day (unless you set this manually)."
+If you visit the package in draft status tomorrow, the date moves by +1 day, unless you set this manually."

 >[!CONTEXTUALHELP]
 >id="platform_sandbox_tooling_package_status"
 >title="Package status"
 >abstract="By default, the status is set to draft.
-Once you publish the package, the status is changed to published.
-You can no longer make any changes after the package has been published."
+Once the package has been published, the status is changed to published.
+No changes can be made after the package has been published."

 >[!NOTE]
 >